 Although many builders have installed fiberglass batt insulation between attic rafters to insulate cathedral ceilings and attic roofs, this technique isn't as effective as more modern methods of roof insulation.

-Fiberglass insulation can compress and lose R-value; it's also unable to stop air from leaking out of or into your house.
+Fiberglass insulation can compress and lose R-value, and it's also unable to stop air from leaking out of or into your house.
 Better materials for attic roof insulation are rigid foam boards and spray foam insulation.

 Don't guess about attic roof insulation.
 Contact Dr. Energy Saver, your home insulation expert.
 With access to the best selection of insulation materials available, Dr. Energy Saver installs the right insulation in the right way, proving you with the best performance and value.
 Call or email today to schedule a free insulation inspection and estimate.